RATING★ 8.0

 The Narrative Arc & Core Premise

-In the evolving tapestry of Science Fiction, Music cinema, the 1985 release of Arena stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+Arena, a standout production of 1985, meticulously weaves its narrative threads through the Science Fiction, Music landscape, offering a cinematic experience that is as challenging as it is rewarding.
 The primary thematic concern of the film is an investigation into Call my name, and I'll be there.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Science Fiction, Music are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Call my name, and I'll be there.
 Dr. Duran Duran escapes the punishment of the Matmos at the height of British rock group Duran Duran's 1980s popularity.
 Mistaking the cries of teenage girls at crowded concerts for devotees screaming his name, the Doctor makes his way to Earth so he can lead his faithful masses.
 Once he discovers the kids don't want an evil Doctor, he goes about trying to destroy the source of the real desires a rock concert taking place at the Oakland (Calif.)
 Colesium."